FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Related Work

-\textbf{Model-Homogeneous FL method} deals with homogeneous local models but heterogeneous sample distributions.
-Most of the studies \cite{mcmahan2017communication,zhang2023fedala,ma2022layer,li2023revisiting,deng2022improving,deng2021fair, wang2021addressing} focus on aggregating all parameters of local models.
-For instance, FedAvg \cite{mcmahan2017communication} aggregates all model parameters from distinct clients on the server.
+\textbf{Model-Homogeneous FL methods} handle heterogeneity in sample distributions while maintaining homogeneous local models.
+Most studies \cite{mcmahan2017communication,zhang2023fedala,ma2022layer,li2023revisiting,deng2022improving,deng2021fair, wang2021addressing} focus on aggregating all model parameters.
+For example, FedAvg \cite{mcmahan2017communication} aggregates all parameters from distinct clients.
 Based on FedAvg, FedAvgDBE \cite{Zhang2023Eliminating}, FedFN \cite{kim2023fedfn}, and FedDecorr \cite{shi2023understanding} alleviates the representation bias issue in local models.
 Another example is FedALA \cite{zhang2023fedala}, which adaptively integrates the global and local models to align with the local objective.
-In addition, several studies \cite{sun2023fedperfix,collins2021exploiting,oh2021fedbabu,pillutla2022federated} aim to aggregate partial parameters of local models.
-For example, FedRep \cite{collins2021exploiting} aggregates the representation extractors of local models to enhance representation capability.
-Moreover, FedBABU \cite{oh2021fedbabu}, SphereFed \cite{dong2022spherefed}, FedETF \cite{li2023no}, and FedDr+ \cite{kim2025feddrplus} only update the representation extractors during local training and then aggregates them on the server.
+Additionally, several studies \cite{sun2023fedperfix,collins2021exploiting,oh2021fedbabu,pillutla2022federated} aggregate partial model parameters.
+For instance, FedRep \cite{collins2021exploiting} aggregates the representation extractors of local models.
+Moreover, FedBABU \cite{oh2021fedbabu}, SphereFed \cite{dong2022spherefed}, FedETF \cite{li2023no}, and FedDr+ \cite{kim2025feddrplus} focus on improving representation learning and classifier design.
+Furthermore, FedMP \cite{huang2025soft} alleviates conflicts between local and global representations via a multi-path framework, FedGPS \cite{yang2025fedgps} mitigates data heterogeneity via statistical rectification, and FedPhoenix \cite{wu2025rising} improves model generalization via dynamic parameter resetting.